 L1 loss has constant gradient so that pixels with small errors have the same influence as pixels with large errors.
 However, the gradient of L1 loss is not continuous at point zero, which means for convergence, the amount of pixels with positive errors has to be exactly equal to the amount that has negative errors.
 The difficulty of achieving such delicate balance could cause training process to be unstable and oscillating.

-Feng \etal~\cite{Feng_Wing_Loss} is able to improve the above loss functions by proposing Wing loss that has constant gradient when error is large, and large gradient when error is small.
+Feng \etal~\cite{Feng_Wing_Loss} is able to improve the above loss functions by proposing Wing loss that has constant gradient when error is large, and large gradient when the error is small.
 Thus pixels with small errors will be amplified.
 The Wing loss is defined as follows: where $y$ and $\hat{y}$ are the pixel values on ground truth heatmap and the predicted heatmap respectively, $C=\omega - \omega \ln(1 + \omega/\epsilon)$ is used to make function continuous at $|y - \hat{y}| = \omega$.
 The Wing loss is, however, still not be able to overcome the discontinuity of its gradient at $y-\hat{y}=0$, with its large gradient magnitude around this point, training is even more difficult to converge compared with L1 loss.
-This property makes Wing loss not applicable for heatmap regression, since with Wing loss calculated on all background pixels, small errors on background pixels are having out-of-proportion influence.
-Training a neural network that outputs exactly zeros on these pixels is very difficult.
+This property makes the Wing loss not applicable for heatmap regression, since with the Wing loss calculated on all background pixels, small errors on background pixels are having out-of-proportion influence.
+Training a neural network that outputs zero or small gradient on these pixels is very difficult.
 According to our experiment, the training of a heatmap regression network with the Wing loss is never able to converge.

 The above analysis leads us to define the desired properties of an ideal loss function for heatmap regression.
-We expect our loss function to have a constant influence when error is large, so that it will be able to converge to a better location quickly at the beginning phase of the training process.
-As the training process goes and errors getting smaller, there will be two scenarios: i) \textbf{For foreground pixels}, the influence (as well as the gradient) should start to increase so that the training is able to focus on reducing these errors.
-The influence should then decrease rapidly as the errors go very close to zero, so that these "good enough" points will no longer be focused on.
-The reduced influence of correctly estimations helps the network to stay converged, instead of oscillating like L1 and Wing loss. ii) \textbf{For background pixels}, the gradient should behaves more like MSE loss, that is, it will gradually decrease to zero as the training error decreases, so that the influence will be relatively small when the errors are small.
-This property reduces the focus of the training on background pixels, stabling the training process.
+We expect our loss function to have a constant influence when error is large, so that it will be robust to inaccurate annotations and occlusions.
+As the training process continues and errors getting smaller, there will be two scenarios: i) \textbf{For foreground pixels}, the influence (as well as the gradient) should start to increase so that the training is able to focus on reducing these errors.
+The influence should then decrease rapidly as the errors go very close to zero, so that these "good enough" pixels will no longer be focused on.
+The reduced influence of correct estimations helps the network to stay converged, instead of oscillating like the L1 and the Wing loss. ii) \textbf{For background pixels}, the gradient should behaves more similar to the MSE loss, that is, it will gradually decrease to zero as the training error decreases, so that the influence will be relatively small when the errors are small.
+This property reduces the focus of the training on background pixels, stabilizing the training process.